web3devbnb/WeedSwap-Contracts/documentation/Exchange_protocol_docs/00-deploy-process.md

 The exchange-protocol consists of four contracts, which are:

 - WBNB to manage transactions, which include ETH;
-- StoboxFactory to manage all pairs.
+- AstrocakeFactory to manage all pairs.
-- StoboxRouter01, which provides main logic of the protocol.
+- AstrocakeRouter01, which provides main logic of the protocol.
-- StoboxRouter, which provides main logic of the protocol and is main contract.
+- AstrocakeRouter, which provides main logic of the protocol and is main contract.

 ## Deploy **WBNB** (WETH)